s4ke/Master-Thesis/src/md/050-benchmarks.md

 \label{sec:benchmarks}

-The preceding sections have shown that PArrows are expressive.
+The preceding sections have shown what PArrows are and how expressive they are.
-This section evaluates the performance overhead of this compositional abstraction in comparison to  GpH and the `Par` Monad on shared memory architectures and Eden on a distributed memory cluster.
+In this Chapter we will now evaluate the performance overhead of our compositional abstraction in comparison to GpH and the `Par` Monad on shared memory architectures and Eden on a distributed memory cluster.^[We do not include the Cloud Haskell backend here, as it is still a work-in-progress.]
-We describe our measurement platform, the benchmark results -- the shared-memory variants (GpH, `Par` Monad and Eden CP) followed by Eden in a distributed-memory setting, and conclude that PArrows hold up in terms of performance when compared to the original parallel Haskells.
+We describe our measurement platform (Chapter \ref{sec:benchmarksMeasurementPlatform}), the benchmark results (Chapter \ref{sec:benchmarksBenchmarks}) -- the shared-memory variants (GpH, `Par` Monad and Eden CP) followed by Eden in a distributed-memory setting, and conclude that PArrows hold up in terms of performance when compared to the original parallel Haskells (Chapter \ref{sec:benchmarksEvaluation}).

 ## Measurement platform

+\label{sec:benchmarksMeasurementPlatform}

 We start by explaining the hardware and software stack and outline the benchmark programs and motivation for choosing them.
 We also shortly address